 When new bike facilities are installed, the jurisdiction is committing to the maintenance and upkeep of this equipment.
 During the design stage, it is not enough just to identify new innovative bikeway types, great locations, and their capital costs, but additional questions should be considered, such as:

 - What kind of equipment is required to maintain the materials used?

 - What is the lifespan of the materials being used?

 - How often is routine maintenance required, and what is the cost?

 - How will the maintenance be funded?

-Be sure if a client that does not have the capability to maintain new facilities, that they have the financial capability to contract out the work.
+If you do not have the capability to maintain new facilities, you should have the financial capability to contract out the work.
 If not, the facilities could end in further disrepair and cause even more issue with funding repairs.
 Be sure to address these issues during the initial stages of the project with street maintenance staff to see that what is installed can be properly maintained.